How do you make dentures fit comfortably?

-Using a denture adhesive such as Poligrip Ultra Fixative Cream or Poligrip Flavour Free Fixative Cream may help you adapt more quickly to wearing your dentures.
+Using a denture adhesive such as those in the Poligrip range may help you adapt more quickly to wearing your dentures.
 Adhesives can boost your confidence while eating, speaking and smiling, and form a seal to help prevent food getting stuck between your dentures and gums, meaning you can continue to enjoy many of your favourite meals.

 Care for your denture

 Making sure your dentures are properly cared for will reduce the chance of any problems in the future.
 Store them overnight immersed in water in a container to prevent them from warping or losing their shape.